NilasJarl/Asteroids/README.md

 - Insanity (1.5 factored asteroid spawn rate and asteroids speed)

 ## Temporay buffs
-Three buff type, shot or fly into the coloroed Asteroids to get them:
+Three buff type, shot or fly into the coloroed Asteroids to get them, they last 60 seconds, but do not stack:
 - Multishot, shot three shots per shot in a fan shape, given by Red Asteroids
 - Machinegun, triple the rate of fire, given by Blue Asteroids
 - Invulnerability, Unable to die, given by Green Asteroids